k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

 ## Table Population Links Overview
 An LU schema structure displays a hierarchical presentation of data relating to the LU's Root table.
 Parent-child links in LU tables are created via their **Table Population** objects:
 * Each LU table can have one or several **Table Population** objects (that appear with a different background color underneath the table’s name).
-Each such object - except those of LU's Root table - should be linked to a parent table via its [input arguments](/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md#table-populations-input-arguments).
+Each such object - except those of the LU's Root table - should be linked to a parent table via its [input arguments](/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md#table-populations-input-arguments).

 * Each **Table Population** object can be linked to a different parent LU table.

-  **For example:** The ADDRESS LU table is populated with 2 populations:
+  **For example:** The **ADDRESS LU table** is populated with 2 **Table Population** objects:

-  * Population 1, populates the customer’s billing address.
-It is linked to the CUSTOMER table and selects the source address records belonging to the CUSTOMER_ID.
+  * Population 1, (ADDRESS table) populates the customer’s Billing ADDRESS.
+The CUSTOMER and ADDRESS tables are linked, and they select the source address records that belong to the CUSTOMER_ID (that originates from the CUSTOMER table, which is the root table in this example).

     <studio>